 “I might miss my family.”

 Why complicate it?
-Are you living your life for you, or your extended family?
+Are you living your life for you, or your family?

 “What about my life’s purpose?”

-If you’re like me, you’ll want free time and true freedom now, not later.
-We live this life one time.
-This is why early retirement budget travel appeals to people like us, and to people like you.
+This is why early retired budget travel appeals to people like us, and to people like you.

-You don’t need to be a gazillionaire; you can do this with or without kids, you can make better lifestyle choices to stay healthy; you can arrange visits with family; you might find a higher purpose to it all when you’re out of the so-called rat race and you have free time to just be.
+You don’t need to be a gazillionaire; this can be done with or without kids, you can make better lifestyle choices to stay healthy; family visits can be arranged; and best of all — you might find a higher purpose when you have enough free time to just be.